orionhealth/workflow-frontend-engineer-technical-assessment/README.md

 For each task, reference the [Mock API](#mock-api-documentation) and [Models](#models) sections to understand how to call each endpoint and what the response formats are.

-Here is a diagram showing a UI wireframe of the application:
+Here is a diagram showing a UI wireframe of the app:

 ![UI wireframe](ui-wireframe.png)